 It doesn’t matter if you are 7 years old or 77 years old - God is about to do something in your life.
-Whether you come to church only occasionally or every week - God is about to do something in your life.
+Whether you seldom come to church or come only occasionally - or every week - God is about to do something in your life.

 Perhaps you are a mom or a dad, busy with a thousand things to do and 10,000 things to worry about; perhaps you are a youngster in the third grade; you might be a middle school or high school student; maybe you’re retired; perhaps you live alone; you might be a young single adult; you might be happy or sad, tired or rested; perhaps you are engaged to be married or you may have been recently widowed; perhaps you are separated or divorced; you might be a single parent; maybe you have forgotten about God, or you might think that God has forgotten about you: whoever you are, God is about to do something in your life.